-This FAQ includes some of the common questions about customizing our new V3 financial calculators.
-Note that this FAQ doesn't apply to use of the financial calculators on dinkytown.net, only to licensed websites that have deployed our V3 software.
-This document is not yet complete, please contact support with any questions you have when deploying or using the calculators.
-Feel free to contact us via email at or by phone at (612) 331 2291.
+This FAQ includes some of the common questions about customizing our V3 financial calculators.
+Note that this FAQ doesn't apply to using the financial calculators on dinkytown.net, only to licensed websites that have deployed our V3 software.
+Please contact support with any questions you have when deploying or using the calculators.
+Feel free to contact us via email at or by phone at (612) 331-2291.

 More information can be found at:

 What CSS files are used by the calculator?

 How can I change the color of the blue "?" button?

 How can I change the color of the slider "thumb"?

 How can I the hover text in tables and on the amortization schedules?

 How do I add my logo and information to the printed report?

 How do I change default values for a specific calculator?

 How do I change the background colors on the input sections ?